spacetelescope/jwst/TESTING.md

 `jwst` has several test suites to ensure that functionality remains consistent and does not break when code changes.
 In order for a change you make to the code to be accepted and merged, that change must pass existing tests, as well as any new tests you write that cover new functionality.

 `jwst` uses `pytest` to define and run tests.
-To install `pytest` and other required testing tools, run the following:
+To install `pytest` and other required testing tools to your development environment, install `jwst` with the `test` extra:
 ```shell
 pip install -e .[test]
 ```

-> [!TIP]
-> When editing code locally, use `-e` to install the package as "editable".
-This will immediately propagate any code changes into the installed package in your environment, making testing much easier:
-> ```shell
-> pip install -e .
-> ```

 To run tests, simply run `pytest`:
 ```shell